MultiMixization/LLRCF/README.md

 To configure the framework to fit your implementation please change values in include/config.h

+Premade configuration files are availeable in the config folder.
+To use them simply replace the config.h file in the include folder with a selected configuration file.

 # Communication frame

 The software uses a simple ASCII frames to communicate with other devices.